osg-htc/docs/docs/data/load-balanced-gridftp.md

 Before adding your GridFTP hosts to the load-balanced system, each host requires the following:

 * GridFTP software
-* special host certificates
+* Special host certificates
-* load-balancing configuration.
+* Load-balancing configuration

 ### Acquiring host certificate(s)